 Iran beat Kyrgyzstan at 2025 CAFA Women’s Futsal Championship [VIDEO]

-TT – TEHRAN – Iran defeated Kyrgyzstan 10-0 in the 2025 CAFA Women’s Futsal Championship on Wednesday.
+Tehran Times – DUSHANBE, Iran defeated Kyrgyzstan 10-0 in the 2025 CAFA Women’s Futsal Championship on Wednesday.

 Maral Torkman (three goals), Roghayeh Soume’eh (two goals), Fereshteh Karimi (two goals) Fatemeh Hosseini, Mahtab Banaei, and Zahra Kianimanesh were on target for Team Melli. scored for Iran.